Resident Testimonials

 What would be the main message you wish to convey to someone who is interested in obtaining their psychiatry residency training at UBC?

 Choosing Psychiatry at UBC continues to be one of the most important decisions I’ve made in my life.
 During my own CaRMS visit, the wonderful UBC Psychiatry Program Director said that we would likely choose a University based on so many things beyond the program itself: the location, our family, our roots, or perhaps our desire for outdoor adventure.
-I admired this sentiment, but through this uncertain time in 2020 when so much beyond the residency has changed, this program has been a stable, supportive foundation.
-I’ve felt a deep connection to the UBC Psychiatry program, staff and community, who have consistently encouraged my learning, my work-life balance, and my journey of personal growth.
-I am incredibly grateful to this UBC Psychiatry residency program, and hope that I can continue to give back even a fraction of what I feel I have received.
+I admired this sentiment, but through the uncertain times in 2020 when so much beyond the residency had changed, this program was a stable, supportive foundation.
+I felt a deep connection to the UBC Psychiatry program, staff and community, who consistently encouraged my learning, my work-life balance, and my journey of personal growth.
+I am incredibly grateful to this UBC Psychiatry residency program, and hope that I can continue to give back even a fraction of what I feel I received.

 DANIEL LU, MD